-A lot of cars, especially imports can have very expensive parts.
-And as a general rule, the more expensive the car the more expensive the part.
-In some cases, such as old cars being restored or particularly rare cars the part may be impossible to find at all.
+A lot of cars, especially imports, can have very expensive parts.
+As a general rule, the more expensive the car: the more expensive the part.
+In some cases, such as old cars being restored or particularly rare cars, the part may be impossible to find at all.
 For some auto restorers or mechanics this can be where Salvage Auctions come into play.
 We talk to people everyday, who don’t care if the car is parts-only or Certificate of Destruction because they are only buying it for the parts.
 Salvage auctions can be a place to get a good deal on a car, but for a lot of people they are a good place to get a great deal on parts.

 Before you go shopping around an auto auction like SalvageBid looking for parts, the most important thing to know is that you have to move the entire vehicle.
 Even if you just need a single part, when you buy a whole car at auction you have to take possession of the whole car.
 This means that you need to plan on shipping a whole car away from the auction location.
 Remember that even if the car is badly damaged you should still aim for a vehicle with 4 wheels and a two working axles because it will be cheaper to ship and unload.